kayg04/dotfiles/README.md

 it lagged behind by a significant margin.

-I have found myself frustrated by the fact that I have to bake in functionality of every kind when I'm in *need* of that particular functionality, and hence, a lot of time was spent in adding functionality rather than being creative or productive.
-My first train of thought was to try something which abstracted all of this functionality into a single click &#x2013; something like VSCodium &#x2013; but the problem with that particular editor is it isn't particularly hackable.
+I have found myself frustrated by the fact that I have to bake in functionality of every kind when I&rsquo;m in *need* of that particular functionality, and hence, a lot of time was spent in adding functionality rather than being creative or productive.
+My first train of thought was to try something which abstracted all of this functionality into a single click &#x2013; something like VSCodium &#x2013; but the problem with that particular editor is it isn&rsquo;t particularly hackable.
 Apart from a hundred or so rants about how lacking VSCodium is to my pal [Anwes](https://pandacowbat.com), one particular thing that irked me a lot was the incessant need to reach for the mouse for something